Derivatives of Trig Functions & sin(x)/x Limit

 - The number of significant figures you can trust depends on how small \(x\) is

-- Always check: are your angles in radians or degrees before computing?
+- Always verify whether angles are in radians or degrees before computing.

 Cheat Sheet